There’s a charm that comes with innovation.

 The quad-concave hit the market early last year and caused an all encompassing stir in the small world we know as bodyboarding.
 Directing waterflow to maximise speed whilst also finding the trail of least resistance, the quad concave’s release preached a controlled ride with smooth release.
 Not to be patented and not to be limited to Nick Mesritz workshop, the quad concave’s splash-radius spread in flood water, brand to brand, rider to rider.
 One year later Pride Bodyboards have offered response in their single to double concave approach.

 If you’ve something of an entry level experience to bodyboard, you should have something of an idea as to the role concave plays on your board.
 Those without the foggiest of ideas: the concave’s are the channels at the tail end of your board, they hold your line and act in a very similar fashion to that of which surfboard fins do on stand up boards.
 They differ in the sense that bodyboard concave offers more than just traction on the wave.
-Bodyboard concave can change the way in which water flow is directed and subsequently the way in which speed is attained.
-This is the basis for both the Quad Concave and Pride’s new Single to Double concave board.
-Not using fins like surfboards do gives the modern day bodyboarder an edge in aerial combat as well as those shallower set ups.
+Bodyboard concave directs water flow and works to maximise speed throughout all conditions.

-It’s worth noting as well that by using an AKU machine Pride were able to strip the boards down by 5mm.
+It’s worth noting that by using an AKU machine Pride were able to strip the boards materials down by 5mm.
 So, it’s probably the closest you’re going to feel to the ocean and theoretically one of the more controlled rides you’re going to come across. .

 Is there difference between this and other new designs?
 It would most certainly appear that way.
 Landing for all boog consumers in the coming days.
-If you’re overly keen you might like to check out the product page HERE, preorders are available on that same page.
+If you can’t hold onto yourself for that long you might like to check out the product page HERE, preorders are available on that same page.